Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Calculation of the C-matrix elements

 \section{Calculation of the C-matrix elements}

-Here we present the calculation procedure of the elements of the constraint matrix $C$: $C_{ij}$ in the VP case where the Poisson bracket is given by \eqref{Poisson_bracket_VP}.
+Here, we present the procedure for calculating the elements of the constraint matrix $C$, namely $C_{ij}$, in the VP case, where the Poisson bracket is given by Eq.~\eqref{Poisson_bracket_VP}.
 For these calculations we need the functional derivatives of the constraints $\Phi_1$ and $\Phi_2$ as given by \eqref{Phi_1_2} and \eqref{Phi_2}, respectively:

 It is straightforward to see that the entry \(C_{11}(\bsx,\bsx')=\{\Phi_1(\bsx),\Phi_1(\bsx')\}\) is zero.
 For \(C_{12}(\bsx,\bsx')\) we have

 Similarly we can find that: